Elevation: 6,218 ft

 Prominence: 318

-Peak 6218 is found on a long north/south trending ridgeline that rises between Maxfield Creek in the west and Thompson Creek in the east.
+Peak 6218 is on a long north/south trending ridgeline that separates Maxfield Creek from Thompson Creek.
 USGS Deer Mountain

 Access